openstack-archive/fuel-docs/index.rst

   requirements, and provide tips and tricks for creating a cluster of up to 100 nodes.

-* With the current (3.1) release Fuel and FuelWeb has been integrated.
-We encourage all users to use the Fuel Web process for installation and configuration.
-However, the standard Fuel installation process is still available for those of you who prefer a more detailed approach to deployment.
+* With the current (3.1) release Fuel UI (aka FuelWeb) and Fuel CLI (aka Fuel Library) has been integrated.
+We encourage all users to use the Fuel UI for installation and configuration.
+However, the standard Fuel CLI installation process is still available for those who prefer a more detailed approach to deployment.
 Even with a utility as powerful as Fuel, creating an OpenStack cluster can be complex, and
-  :ref:`Frequently Asked Questions <FAQ>`, covers many of the issues that tend to arise during the process.
+  :ref:`Frequently Asked Questions <FAQ>` covers many of the issues that tend to arise during the process.

 Lets start off by taking a look at Fuel itself.
 We'll start by explaining what